 Machine generated modes with a maximum allocated bandwidth of 12 kHz will be found within this sub-band.
 The modes, some of which can be unattended, include Automatic Packet Reporting System (APRS), Digital Voice Gateways and AX25 (packet) data systems.

 There are 16 common repeater channels allocated throughout IARU Region-1 all using a 12.5kHz channel spacing system.
 The input channels commence at RV48 (145.0000MHz) continuing through to RV63 (145.1875MHz).

 145.2000-145.5935MHz Simplex Channels (FM/DV)

-Nestled between the repeater input and output frequencies are a total of 33 simplex channels.
+Nestled between the repeater input and output frequencies are around thirty simplex channels.
 These all adopt a 12.5kHz spacing regime and are designated V16 (145.200MHz) through to V48 (145.5935MHz).
 Here you will find both fixed station and mobile activity especially around the mobile calling channel on 145.500MHz.

 145.806-146.000MHz Amateur Satellite Service – All Modes

 Right at the top end of the band is an area exclusively allocated to the Amateur Satellite Service.

 Take a listen in this segment and you might hear CW, FM, SSB or MGM signals from a series of low-earth orbiting amateur satellites.
 Mention should also be made of the channel pairing on 145.200MHz (uplink) and 145.800MHz (downlink) that are recommended for split-channel operation with manned spacecraft such as the International Space Station (ISS).